MileHacker Logo

 Currency and Exchange

 The official currency is the Korean Won (KRW, ₩).
 Exchange rates fluctuate; check current rates.
-Get the most competitive rates at main financial institutions like Woori, Kookmin, Shinhan, or Hana Bank.
+Get the best rates at major banks like Woori, Kookmin, Shinhan, or Hana Bank.
 Licensed exchange offices also offer good rates.
 Airport exchange rates are generally less favorable.
-ATMs are widely available and accept international cards (Cirrus, Maestro, Plus networks).
+ATMs are common and accept international cards (Cirrus, Maestro, Plus networks).
 Look for "Global ATM" signs.
 Inform your bank about your trip to avoid card freezes.
 Major credit cards (Visa, MasterCard, American Express) are widely accepted.
 Some small local eateries or street food vendors may accept we only take cash.

 Tipping Culture